alexbeeken/mr_beeken_codes_ruby_intro/README.md

 ruby generate_animation.rb <example_file.rb> <animation_template.jsx (OPTIONAL)>
 ```

-You can also configure the delay length before the script is run by adding `--delay=<integer>`
+You can configure the delay length before the script is run by adding `--delay=<integer>`
+You can configure the output directory with`--out_dir=<path>` NOTE: don't include trailing slash

 Enjoy!